EU NGT Regulation: Final Steps Toward a Differentiated Framework

 Q: How does the NGT Regulation affect my existing GMO authorisations?

-A: Existing GMO authorisations are not affected by the NGT Regulation.
+A: Existing GMO authorisations are not affected by the new NGT Regulation.
 However, companies with products in development should assess whether their modified plants could now qualify as NGT 1 or NGT 2, which could simplify or change their regulatory pathway.
 3BIO can help you conduct this assessment and develop your regulatory strategy.

 Talk to Our Biotech Regulatory Experts